Answered By: Bobray Bordelon Last Updated: Jul 03, 2023 Views: 42

 - Bloomberg has the data by company as well.
 Company Ticker <equity> SI is the code on Bloomberg to use.
 Bloomberg has international short interest data.

-- NASDAQ.com - can look up up to 25 companies at a time.
+- NASDAQ.com - can find up to 25 companies at a time.

 Data from the NYSE on Short Sales